 The City currently has two conservation district:

-The Lower Jefferson Conservation District is bounded on the north by the Union Pacific tracks, on the east by Brooks Street, on the west by the junction of West Main St and High Streets.
+The Lower Jefferson Conservation District, as established by ordinance No. 13251, is bounded on the north by the Union Pacific tracks, on the east by Brooks Street, on the west by the junction of West Main St and High Streets.
 The purpose of the design guidelines is to establish certain standards that will protect the character of the district and encourage appropriate development in the district.